 But enough of that.

-I'm finding it hard to sleep these days ever since... ever since I read Watchmen.
+I'm finding it hard to sleep these days ever since... ever since Watchmen.
 I'm seeing things differently now.
-Little Whinging comes alive at night, and I have seen its true face: ruffians loitering obtrusively around the park, smoking, vandalizing, talking loudly.
+Little Whinging comes alive at night, and I have seen its true face; ruffians loitering obtrusively in the park, smoking, vandalizing... talking loudly.

 It truly is a place devoid of humanity.

-The loud snore from Uncle Vernon disrupts my chain of thought.
+The loud snore from Uncle Vernon disrupts my train of thought.
 That man is a menace to me and the entirety of Little Whinging.
-He reeks of arrogance—a foul stench upon the remaining good people of this town.
+He reeks of arrogance—a foul stench upon the remaining good people of Surrey.
 Fat and surprisingly squishy in the middle, yet incredibly strong when angered.

-This I know for I have been on the receiving end a few times.
+This I know for I have been on the receiving end.

 The man bellows obscenities to the strays outside.
-I could vaguely hear the words 'daft…stupid dogs…work in the morning.'
+I could vaguely hear the words:

-I could already imagine the colour of his face right now; just a darker shade of violet.
-Technically, it does seem impossible for an actual human being to do that.
+I can already imagine the colour of his face right now; just a darker shade of violet.
+Technically, it does seem impossible for a human being to do that.
 Perhaps it would be better if he consults his physician.
 His blood pressure must be high again.